karenetheridge/Test-Warnings/README.md

 [Test::Builder](http://search.cpan.org/perldoc?Test::Builder) object itself, we can allow warnings in a subtest and then the state will revert when the subtest ends, as well as check for warnings at the end of every subtest via `done_testing`.
+- sugar for making failures TODO when testing outside an author environment

 # SUPPORT